 In November 2013, a group of mums from Dee Park in Reading opened a community café.
-Through the Dee Park Partnership of £5,000 to help get the café up and running, matching a grant from Reading Borough Council.
+Through the Dee Park Partnership of Willmott Dixon and Catalyst Housing we donated £5,000 to help get the café up and running, matching a grant from Reading Borough Council.